Skip to content

 • updating price lists

-• recalculating costs based on new IFC mappings
+• recalculating costs based on new mappings (IFC or 2D)

 • adjusting modules or quantities